TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 For resource decisions see `progress-ledger.md`.
 Module details are documented in `modules/baseevents.md`.

+## Update – 2025-08-25

+Extended parity for the **boatshop** resource with realtime catalog and purchase events.

+* Scheduler broadcasts `boatshop.catalog` every five minutes.
+* Successful purchases emit `boatshop.purchase` via WebSocket and webhooks.

+Reference resources unavailable; proceeding with internal consistency only.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/boatshop.md`.

+## Update – 2025-08-25

+Extended parity for the **boatshop** resource with realtime catalog and purchase events.

+* Scheduler broadcasts `boatshop.catalog` every five minutes.
+* Successful purchases emit `boatshop.purchase` via WebSocket and webhooks.

+Reference resources unavailable; proceeding with internal consistency only.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/boatshop.md`.

 ## Update – 2025-03-15

 Enhanced the Wise Imports module with scheduler-driven order readiness and delivery confirmation.